Horseshoe Bend, Arizona (pix by andreas)

 Size of Photo

 The larger the photo, the higher the quality.
 Set your phone’s camera to the largest possible size.
-I use 5312×2988 (16:9) (16MB) (the photos are about 5MB each).
+I use 5312×2988 (16:9) (16MB) (photos are about 5MB each).
 If you use a smaller size, it has less detail, blurred colors, and is grainy.
-The large format produces a better image.

 If you take hundreds of photos, you could fill up your phone.
-You can either buy an internal storage card (64GB for $20 at most camera stores, Walmart, drugstores, etc.) or delete unwanted photos every night.
+You can either buy an internal storage card (64GB for $20 will hold over 12,000 photos; get one at most camera stores, Walmart, drugstores, etc.) or delete unwanted photos every night.

 HDR (High Dynamic Range) is one of the best settings for your digital camera.
 When you look at your living room, your eye automatically balances light and darkness so bright areas near windows are darker and dark areas in corners and under the sofa are lighter.
 But ordinary cameras can’t do this, so if you take a regular photo of your living room, the corners will be both too bright and too dark.
 HDR fixes this by darkening the bright areas and lightening up dark spaces.